Quiq/workload-summary/README.md

 ### Build - Dashboard

-Temporary Build Step: Add your Font Awesome token to the end of the second line of `./.npmrc`.
-This step is temporary since the icons will be replaced with free icons in an upcoming release.

 1. Open terminal and navigate to the application's root directory.
 2. Run `yarn build`.
 3. A new directory will be created at `./build/`.